DieselSt/-RockPaperScissorsByDieselSt-/README.md

-# -RockPaperScissorsByDieselSt-
-This a simple console game "Rock Paper Scissors".
+# The "Rock - Paper - Scissors" Game